AntoTheSol/DAE-6MonthProjects/cybersecurity_basics_1/readme.md

       - Disclosure Requirements: Users have the right to know what personal data is collected and if it was exposed in a breach.

-      - Data Security Mandate: Businesses must implement “reasonable security procedures” to protect data.
+      - Data Security Mandate: Businesses must implement "reasonable security procedures" to protect data.

   - Incident Response Incorporation: